This certification program includes:

-This course is designed to equip bodyworkers to ethically and practically incorporate pelvic floor treatments into their existing practices.
+This course is designed to comprehensively equip bodyworkers to incorporate internal pelvic floor treatment into their existing practices.
 Students will learn how to:

-• Handle session logistics including intake, sanitation, professionalism
+- Ethically and professionally handle session logistics including intake, sanitation, consent

 Location

-Students from all over the world are invited to attend this training.
+Students from all over the world are invited to attend.

 Our beautiful venue includes: